Bumblebee - Miss Otter/Miss Merry

 The prime areas are in bold and are the areas considered fundamental to success in all areas.
 Each area has an early learning goal, which is the end of Reception expectation.
 These can be found listed in Development Matters in the link below:

 Teaching and learning is a mixture of adult focus and child led learning activities throughout the day.
-This half term, our topic is 'Traditional Tales'.
-We will be learning to orally retell stories.

 Your child will have daily discrete phonics sessions.
 We follow the Read Write Inc. programme.
 In phonics, your child will learn to recognise the sounds individual letters make, recognise the sounds combinations of letters make and then blend these sounds together to read words.
 Your child will also learn how to segment words into sounds to write words.
 Please support your child by reading with them as often as possible and using the resources sent home to practise their recognition of phonemes and special friends.
 You can check that you are saying the sounds correctly by watching the pronunciation videos below: